“Border crisis worsens as monthly crossings hit record”

 See the “situation” page →Live headlines using “crisis”

 No live headlines using “crisis” right now.
-Optics scans 380+ feeds every 5 minutes — check back as new stories appear.
+Optics scans 600+ feeds every 5 minutes — check back as new stories appear.
+Memorable historical examples below.

 How Optics uses these words